-Find out How Long Closed Account Stays on Credit Report
+How Long a Closed Account Stays on Credit Report

 Many people make the mistake of thinking that closing a credit card will remove it from their credit report.
 Only, it doesn't.
-Your credit report provides a complete picture of your credit history and that means reporting both open and closed accounts.
-There maybe some good news if you’re hoping for a closed account to eventually disappear from your credit report.
+Your credit report provides a complete picture of your credit history and that means reporting both open and closed accounts that are accurate and timely.
+There may be some good news if you’re hoping for a closed account to eventually disappear from your credit report.

 What Happens When You Close a Credit Card